legel/clarity/README.md

   - **Discovering models of features** - *e.g.* learning deep representations from [word2vec](http://code.google.com/p/word2vec/)
   - **Visualizing knowledge in models** - *e.g.* exploring connectivity across documents in 3D

+Clarity's minimalism can speed up the process of scientific discovery, and support visualization of artificial intelligence in virtual and augmented reality.

 ### Installation
 ```sh